evandisoft/RedOnion/RedOnion.KSP/MoonSharp/MoonSharpAPI/Reflection.md

   - Returns a static based on the given Type or object.
 - `getclrtype()`: Object, object DynValue
   - Returns the underyling clr type associated with this object.
+- `getdescriptor()`: IUserDataDescriptor, object DynValue
+  - Returns the descriptor of the given object, null if one is not avaialble.